tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 Every single person connected to this house, to my great-grandmother.

+12 people.

+Gone.

-And they were gone, leaving only the younger generation.
+Leaving only the younger generation.

 Anastasia was screaming, her hands over her ears.